 Jump to section:

-Devices like the Nexus 5X and the Pixel run stock versions of Android.
+Devices like the the Pixel 3 run a stock version of Android.
 Stock Android doesn't have a camera setting for disabling the camera shutter sound.
 Instead, you will have to turn your notifications/alerts profile to silent, do not disturb or vibrate.
-This can be done using the volume keys on the side of your device that act as master volume controls.
-Newer devices which run near-stock Android tend to use the same method, so newer devices tend to be more intuitive.
+This can be done using the volume keys on the side of your device that act as master volume controls, or in the Sound section of the Settings menu.
+Newer devices which run near-stock Android tend to use the same intuitive method.

-Like stock Android, LG’s Lollipop camera software doesn’t have a camera shutter option.
-Instead, it is tied to your priorities/notification sound profile.
-Set this to Do not disturb or Vibrate and you won’t hear a sound when you take a photo.
+Like stock Android, LG’s camera app doesn’t have a camera shutter sound option in the settings.
+Instead, it is tied to your smartphone's master volume setting.
+Set this to silent, do not disturb or vibrate and you won’t hear a sound when you take a photo.

-On the newer HTC 10, it is the same as for stock Android devices.
-Just change your master volume settings, and the shutter sound will be silenced.
+On the newer HTC U11 and U12+ smartphones, the process for turning off the shutter sound is the same as for stock Android devices.
+Just change your master volume settings to vibrate, silent or do not disturb, and the shutter sound will be silenced.